Introduction

 Can I use a stud finder on ceilings as well as walls?

-Yes, if you ensure the stud finder is suitable for ceiling use, as many models can detect studs in both vertical and horizontal surfaces.
+A stud finder can be used on ceilings if it is designed for that purpose, as many models effectively detect studs in both vertical and horizontal surfaces.

 What should I do if my stud finder gives inconsistent readings?

-Try recalibrating the device and ensure you are using it on a flat, clean surface, as dirt or uneven textures can affect accuracy.
+Recalibrating the device can help, and it’s important to use it on a flat, clean surface since dirt or uneven textures can impact its accuracy.

 How can I confirm the location of a stud after using a stud finder?